You are working your social media – religiously. Still, mistakes happen.

 Faced criticism for failing to provide a banner image on its LinkedIn company page – proving that even giants of industry sometimes need a nudge in the finer elements of social media marketing.
 With nearly 174,000 followers on LinkedIn, of which 18,346 are employees, Toyota still has a bland LinkedIn company page with no imagery to support its branding – and people are still criticizing.

-Viral retweet of a pornographic image mistakenly shared from its Twitter account.
+Viral retweet of an inappropriate image mistakenly shared from its Twitter account.
 The image was tweeted at least once in response to a customer who complained to US Airways in a tweet saying, “You ruined my spring break, I want some free stuff.”
 American Airlines, which is in the process of merging with US Airways, apologized for the inappropriate tweet.
-In US Airways defense, the tweeted porn ended up in the company’s Twitter feed by accident.
+In US Airways defense, the tweeted photo ended up in the company’s Twitter feed by accident.

 Major corporations, including IKEA USA, Home Depot and even Pepsi have felt the bitter sting of social media condemnation, all thanks to unfortunate hashtags, spelling errors, poorly timed jokes, funny pictures that were anything but funny and even attempts at crisis control – defensive marketing that ended up being little more than Twitter rants.

 What To Do If Social Media Humiliation Tweets You

 Don’t be afraid to say you are sorry.
 Mistakes happen.
 Humility is powerful.
 Show empathy.
 Show compassion.
 In short…show you care!